OmniSharp/omnisharp-emacs/README.md

 ```

 Start an OmniSharp server process on a solution, and you should have
 access to all of this program's functions.
-To do this, see the
+To do this, you can use
+`M-x omnisharp-start-omnisharp-server` and navigate to a solution
+file.
+This will start the server and let emacs handle the server
+process's life.

+If you want to start the process externally so it's not killed when
-instructions at [OmniSharp].
+emacs is closed, see the instructions at [OmniSharp].

-You probably need to create a custom configuration for accessing them
+You probably need to create a custom configuration for accessing
-in your normal coding sessions.
-There is an example configuration for
+omnisharp-emacs in your normal coding sessions.
+There is an example
-evil-mode included in the project.
+configuration for evil-mode included in the project.

 ### Using Cygwin on Windows?
 Cygwin paths need to be converted on the server side for the OmniSharp